AndreMIsidoro/escalations/linux_priviledges_escalation.md

 	find / -type f -name "*.sh" 2>/dev/null | grep -v "src\|snap\|share" - scripts may have wrong priveledges, and may have other valuable information ps aux | grep root - check which services are beeing run by root

+## Credential Hunting

+When enumerating a system, it is important to note down any credentials.
+These may be found in configuration files (.conf, .config, .xml, etc.), shell scripts, a user's bash history file, backup (.bak) files, within database files or even in text files.

+The /var directory typically contains the web root for whatever web server is running on the host.
+The web root may contain database credentials or other types of credentials that can be leveraged to further access.

+Check .ssh keys, and ssh known_hosts

+	ls ~/.ssh

 ## Run linPEAS script